John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Spark Streaming, Spark SQL, MLLib GraphX (Distributed Graph Processing Framework)

 MLLib - Host of machine learning algorithms which are used across the cluster.
+EMR Notebooks - Similar to Zeppelin.
+Can spin up spark cluster from the.